About the Club

 Last year the club expanded its game improvement platform with an entire new 55,000 square foot golf practice facility.
 This includes a 350-yard long hitting area with three 100-yard wide tee boxes, plus a new chipping area and putting green of 7,900 square feet.

 In addition to limited daily-fee and resort play, platinum and silver memberships encompass golf, skiing, snowboarding, spa, fitness, dining and other amenities and exclusivities.
-Destination golfers can choose from a variety of first-class accommodations, including the critically acclaimed Inn at Lost Creek.
+Destination golfers can choose from a variety of first-class accommodations, including the critically acclaimed Inn at Lost Creek and The Peaks Resort & Spa.
 Getting to Telluride has never been easier with direct flights from nine major U.S. hubs to Montrose-Telluride Regional Airport (MTJ).

 For more information about golfing in Telluride, please click here.